MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-prerequisites.md

 > Applies to: Azure Stack HCI, versions 22H2 and 21H2

 This article lists the prerequisites for Azure Arc VM management.
-We recommend that you review the information carefully before you deploy Azure Arc VMs.
+We recommend that you review the information carefully before you set up Azure Arc VM management.
 You can refer back to this information as necessary during the deployment and subsequent operation.

 [!INCLUDE [important](../../includes/hci-preview.md)]